MODLanguage/java-interpreter/README.md

 If something goes wrong, you can cleanup the git temporary artifacts by running `./gradlew gitClean`.
 You may need to also switch back to your initial branch and remove branchName if that one was created.

+Gradle also has a task to update both the grammar source files and the grammar test files.
+The following command will do the update `./gradlew updateGrammarWithTests -PgrammarTag=gammarVersion -Pbranch=branchName`.
+Please note that versions of the grammar prior to v0.0.2 will cause an error due to files not existing in those versions.

 ### Manually

 The following commands will update the content of the `grammar` director with the new commits done to the antlr4 directory